alexander-irbis/awesome-bookmarks/README.md

 * [japaric/criterion.rs](https://github.com/japaric/criterion.rs) - A statistics-driven micro-benchmarking library
 * [Thinkofname/stylish](https://github.com/Thinkofname/stylish) - A webrender based UI system that can (hopefully) be used in games.
 * [tantivy-search/tantivy](https://github.com/tantivy-search/tantivy) - a full text search engine library written in rust
+* [xd009642/keygraph-rs](https://github.com/xd009642/keygraph-rs) - This is a convenience library which stores adjacency graphs for physical keyboards

 ### Parsers